 New rules on tax checks

-- drive taxis or private hire vehicles
+- private hire driver

 - deal in scrap metal.

 About the tax check

 You will be able to complete this tax check on GOV.UK, through your Government Gateway account.
 You will only need to answer a few questions to tell HMRC how you pay any tax that may be due on income you earn from your licensed trade.
 If you do not already have a Government Gateway account, you can sign up on GOV.UK.

 The tax check should only take a few minutes.
 There is guidance on GOV.UK and anyone who needs extra support will be able to complete the tax check by phone through HMRC’s customer helpline: 0300 200 3300